Jim Bottorff's Banjo Page

 Skip To My Lou," "Down In The Valley," "Camptown Races," and "Buffalo Gals" are typical of the types of songs to practice.
 Play chord accompaniment and then progress to melody techniques.

 Have your banjo checked-out and adjusted by someone with banjo knowledge.
 Watch while they do it and have them explain the function of the different parts.
 Learn about string gauges and how to change strings.
 Learn how to properly adjust the bridge and tighten the head of your banjo.
-Almost every part on the banjo has a relationship to the way it sounds.
+Almost every part on the banjo has a relationship to the way it sounds, including the strap which you can trip on and damage the banjo.

 When you are ready to start playing along with some easy songs click here.